nexodus-io/nexodus/docs/development/design/database.md

 - Users: Unique users of the service
 - Devices: A unique end-user device
 - Zone: A way of describing which devices may communicate with eachother
 - Peer: An association between a Device and a Zone.
-This is used by the nexodus agent to identify who it may peer with.
+This is used by the Nexodus agent to identify who it may peer with.

 Since connectivity was Zone-based, we would create a "Default Zone" where all devices would be onboarded into.
 Adding > 1 Zone was disabled, since there were technical challenges around moving a device from one Zone to another, or for a device to have peers in > 1 Zone.